imflash217/portfolio/docs/python/context_managers.md

 ```

-This works in exactly the same manner as the CLASS version.
+This works in exactly the same manner as the CLASS version:

-The `custom_open` function executes until it reaches the `yield` statement.
+1. The `custom_open` function executes until it reaches the `yield` statement.
-The control was given back to the `with` statement which assigns whatever was
+2. The control was given back to the `with` statement which assigns whatever was
 `yield`ed to `f` in the `as f` part  of the `with` statement.
-The `finally` block is executed at the end of the `with` statement.
+3. The `finally` block is executed at the end of the `with` statement.